 Warning: You must have fixed the sample size / stopping time of your experiment in advance, otherwise you will be guilty of optional stopping (fishing for significance) which will inflate your type I error, rendering the statistical significance level unusable.
-Also, you should not use this calculator for comparisons of more than two means or proportions, or for comparisons of two groups based on more than one metric.
+Also, you should not use this significance calculator for comparisons of more than two means or proportions, or for comparisons of two groups based on more than one metric.
 If your experiment involves more than one treatment group or involve more than one outcome variables you need a more advanced tool which corrects for multiple comparisons and multiple testing.
 This statistical calculator might help.

 What is "p-value" and "significance level"

 The p-value is a heavily used statistic that quantifies the uncertainty of a given measurement, usually as a part of an experiment, medical trial, as well as in observational studies.
-It is inseparable from inference through a Null-Hypothesis Statistical Test (NHST).
+By definition, it is inseparable from inference through a Null-Hypothesis Statistical Test (NHST).
 In it we pose a null hypothesis reflecting the currently established theory or a model of the world we don't want to dismiss without solid evidence (the tested hypothesis), and an alternative hypothesis: an alternative model of the world.
 For example, the statistical null hypothesis could be that exposure to ultra-violet light for prolonged periods of time has positive or neutral effects regarding developing skin cancer, while the alternative hypothesis can be that it has a negative effect on development of skin cancer.

-In this framework the p-value reflects the probability of observing the result which was observed, or a more extreme one, assuming the null hypothesis is true.
+In this framework a p-value is defined as the probability of observing the result which was observed, or a more extreme one, assuming the null hypothesis is true.
 In notation this is expressed as:

 p(x0) = Pr(d(X) > d(x0); H0)